 Ecosystem

-DDL changes the structure and metadata, DML works with data.
-Below is a visualization of the key stages for both types of requests.
+DDL changes structure and metadata, while DML works with data.
+The visualization below walks through the key stages for both request types.

 How a request flows through PostgreSQL